Yuuma-Yamamoto/yuumayamamoto.github.io/projects/ProjectUROV_3.md

 We used some wood work as well.
 In this project I learned how to use the jacksaw.
 With the tool, I cut out some simple shapes to attach to the rover.
 I measured, marked and cut the wood.
 We also used the drill to open holes in the wood.
 Most of our attachments were secured with zip ties because zip ties were cheap and also easily removeable.

+The challenges we faced in this project was the time constreints we had through the semester.
+Time was limited and the project class was not the only class I was taking.
+Also time with our professors and assistants were limited so working around their schedule was also a little issue.
+We tried to overcome this issue by spending more time on the project.
+There were some nights when I stayed up late to finish some essay.
+Overall the project was a success and our team was able to gain some skill in the engineering field.

 You can learn more at the [UROV Website](http://www2.hawaii.edu/~hanaia/UROV.html).